jeju5/management/cs/aws/aws_developer.md

     * private subnet id
     * security group id
     * then Lambda sets up ENIs automatically

+  * Creating and Attaching IAM role approach doesn't work on VPC environment.
+IAM role is only for AWS resources.
-  * If Lambda in VPC needs outbound calls
+  * If Resource in VPC needs outbound calls
-    * set up NAT (add NAT Gateway) & use security group that works.
+    * Set up NAT (add NAT Gateway) & use security group that works.
+    * Alternatively, you can create VPC endpoint.

 * Upload Code
   * paste code in LambdaIDE